 Improving the health of state means improving our economic standing through job creation, job utilization and supporting small businesses.
-When we create jobs communities improve.
-We see less crime, better healthcare and a renewed sense of community well-being.
+When we create jobs, communities improve.
+We will see less crime, better healthcare and a renewed sense of community well-being.
 As a small business owner, I understand how entrepreneurship can have a positive impact on communities.
 As your next Georgia Lieutenant Governor, I plan to support small businesses in the following:

 - Advocate for small business tax breaks

-- Advocate for Georgia Medicaid Expansion to include small business
+- Advocate for Georgia Medicaid Expansion to include small businesses

 - Develop a SBA equivalent for Georgia small businesses

 - Bring new industry to the state through tax breaks

 - Incentive corporations to invest in disenfranchised and rural communities through job creation that focuses on community hiring

-Jason Hayes is a candidate that small business in Georgia can trust.
-With your support, we can “grow the pie” to ensure everyone has success in Georgia !
+Jason Hayes is a candidate that Georgia can trust.
+With your support, we can “grow the pie” to ensure everyone has success in Georgia!

-As your next Representative of Georgia Lieutenant Governor, I plan to be aggressive to advocate for the following:
+As your next Georgia Lieutenant Governor, I plan to be aggressively advocate for the following:

 - Enhance voter education regarding the voting process and rights

 - Increase voter access by increasing the days to vote and expanding hours accommodate working Georgians

 - Improve access to vote by mail and dropbox by allowing more sites while under 24/7 supervision